All content at Paqmind is well organized so it's probably a good idea to begin from the learning units

 The correspondance between courses and vacancy requirements will be addressed separately.

-Refer to our FAQ for recommendations on different challenge types.
+Refer to our FAQ for recommendations on different exercise types.